milesmcc/personal/content/posts/classmates-legal-threat-fizz-defcon.md

 We started asking for help in our network, and within a few days, we were connected with Kurt and Andrew at the Electronic Frontier Foundation.
 Kurt and Andrew generously agreed to represent us in our response to the letter pro bono.

 We walked them through our disclosure and all our documentation.
-And with their advice, we made the decision not to cave to their threats.
+And with their advice, we made the decision not to cave to Fizz's threats.
 That’s why I’m here on stage right now talking to you.

 Kurt and Andrew drafted a response to Fizz.
 They really shut it down.
 As an aside, The Stanford Daily [published](https://stanforddaily.com/2022/11/01/opinion-fizz-previously-compromised-its-users-privacy-it-may-do-so-again/) Fizz’s threat and EFF’s response.
 I really recommend that you read these docs if you haven’t already.
 They're crazy.